szwang/borges/garden/paths/challenge.md

 ---
-id: 'challenge'
+forks:
+  - second
+  - third
 ---

 now there is a challenge

-here is a new p
+here is a new path